marcduiker/azure-functions-university/lessons/dotnet6/http-refit/README.md

 > 🔎 **Observation** - Note that `200` was specified as the requested response code.
 Try and change the requested response code and see the corresponding outcome.
 For instance, ensure that specifying a `404` status code does indeed produce a failure with a `404 Not Found` error.

-Likewise, calling the `POST /post` route returns informations about the request.
+Likewise, calling the `POST /post` route returns information about the request.

 ```http
 POST http://httpbin.org/post?hello=world!